Carrot Apple Bisque (for Your Little Easter Bunnies)

 This recipe is my modified version of the original from the Lion House Pantry Cook Book.
 I made this soup for a children’s tea party which I hosted for my 7-year-old son’s First Grade class.
+It seemed like a nice touch for a Springtime party.
 I assumed the children would all take a courtesy bite and leave the rest.
 Boy, was I surprised when they ate every last bite and continued to ask for second and third helpings!
-A healthy, kid-approved recipe like this MUST be shared, so here goes.
-Enjoy!
+A healthy, kid-approved recipe like this MUST be shared!

 Carrot Apple Bisque

 - 1/2 Cup Unsweetened Applesauce